 The Northern Gathering Family Days have enjoyed a programme presented by the choir from the second of these gatherings, the venues being the Leeds Playhouse, the Great Hall in Leeds University, Leeds Grammar School and Earlsheaton Technology College.

 Their conductor, Andrew Johnson, led the choir for very many years.
 However, after almost 30 years of enjoyable service to the choir, in October 1995 he handed over the baton to Roy Standeven who continued the choir's tradition of enjoyable singing with a desire to give glory to God with their voices.
-Bro Roy retired from the choir in 2016 and it currently has no resident conductor, being led instead by members of the choir.
+Bro Roy retired from the choir in 2016 and Sis Becky Brown took over as conductor.

 A strong element of the choir's service to the Christadelphian brotherhood has been to provide recordings designed to help individuals and ecclesias in their worship.
 Thus, a series of recordings have been produced over the years, and a growing number of CDs are available to purchase.
 All proceeds from the sale of discs goes to finance the production of further discs and any surplus is donated to Christadelphian charities.

 For information about available discs, please click on the links on the left of this page.